 Hazardous waste generated mostly exists in the form of used oil (categories 5.1 and 5.2) and waste/oil residues.
 Category 5.1 refers to used or spent oil waste generated when replacing hydraulic or lubricant oil from generators, compressors and other pumps & motors after a certain period of time.
-Category 5.2 refers to wastes or residues containing oil such as sludge collected during slop oil tank cleaning/produced water treatment package cleaning etc. Non-hazardous wastes include kitchen wastes from the canteen, wood wastes from material packing, plastic wastes from empty barrels, paper wastes in the form of old newspapers and office waste paper, and scrap metals from mechanical waste.
+Category 5.2 refers to wastes or residues containing oil such as sludge collected during slop oil tank cleaning/produced water treatment package cleaning etc. Nonhazardous wastes include kitchen wastes from the canteen, wood wastes from material packing, plastic wastes from empty barrels, paper wastes in the form of old newspapers and office waste paper, and scrap metals from mechanical waste.
 The used oil is disposed of in accordance with a hazardous waste manifest, and is sent to an authorized waste collector.
 While the plastic is sold to local collectors, water is diverted to an on-site Sewage Treatment Plant (STP) to be treated and used for maintenance of the green belt on site.
-Suitable locations are identified at site location to place designated trashcans for the disposal of biodegradable wastes from processing activities, which are then emptied out by the municipality.
-In addition to the above-mentioned waste management strategies, the company's MGPP in Assam, has an LED Digital Display, which reflects: (i) the quantity and nature of hazardous chemicals being used at the facility; and (ii) the quantity of air emissions, waste water discharge and solid wastes generated during operations.
+Suitable locations are identified at site location to place designated trashcans for the disposal of biodegradable and non-biodegradable wastes.
+Large drums are used to dispose of the non-biodegradable wastes from processing activities, which are then emptied out by the municipality.
+In addition to the above-mentioned waste management strategies, the company's MGPP in Assam, has an LED Digital Display, which reflects:

+- (i) The quantity and nature of hazardous chemicals being used at the facility; and - (ii) the quantity of air emissions, waste water discharge and solid wastes generated during operations.
 An external agency carries out a thorough cleaning of the facility daily.

-Figure: LED Digital Display at MGPP in Assam
+LED Digital Display at MGPP in Assam